Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

+Autoencoders (AEs) have recently been employed to compress microbial growth curves into compact, low-dimensional embeddings~\cite{baig2023autoencoder}.
+These embeddings enable high-fidelity reconstruction of the original growth curves while preserving critical biological information despite substantial dimensionality reduction.
+Remarkably, they retain sufficient signal to distinguish complex phenotypes—such as strain identity and antibiotic resistance—predict microbial dynamics from initial conditions and experimental variables, and map directly to interpretable mechanistic growth parameters.
+In many cases, AE-derived embeddings outperform full growth curves on these tasks, indicating effective removal of extraneous noise without sacrificing biologically relevant information.
+Furthermore, AEs facilitate the compression of community dynamics into fewer variables than typically required by conventional mechanistic models.

+In addition to methods specifically designed for predicting microbial dynamics, existing methodologies developed for multiple time series forecasting (MTSF) can also be potentially employed.
+For example, MTSF-DG is a model capable of learning historical relation graphs and predicting future relation graphs to capture dynamic correlations~\cite{zhao2023multiple}.
+Evaluating the performance of these general time series prediction methods in the context of microbial dynamics prediction would be very interesting.

-Microbial communities are typically subject to various environmental perturbations, e.g., antibiotic administration and diet, which can impact the balance of the microbial ecosystem and cause or exacerbate disease~\cite{schwartz_understanding_2020}.
-Machine learning models can be trained on some observed communities and make predictions for those unobserved communities upon similar perturbations.
-For instance, MLP has been used to predict the temporal gut community composition of termite perturbed by six different lignocellulose food sources~\cite{benjamino2018low}.
-In addition to predicting the impact of diet change on microbial composition, machine learning methods have also been used to predict the colonization outcomes of exogenous species for complex microbial communities~\cite{wu2024data}.
-Those machine learning methods treat the baseline (i.e., pre-invasion) taxonomic profile as inputs and the steady state abundance of the invasive species as output or mathematically, learn the mapping from the baseline taxonomic profile of a community to the steady state abundance of the invading species.
+Predicting the colonization outcomes of exogenous species for complex microbial communities can be considered as a special dynamics prediction problem~\cite{wu2024data}.
+Machine learning methods treat the baseline (i.e., pre-invasion) taxonomic profile as inputs and the steady state abundance of the invasive species as output or mathematically, learn the mapping from the baseline taxonomic profile of a community to the steady state abundance of the invading species.
 Validation of the approach using synthetic data and two commensal gut bacteria species \textit{Enterococcus faecium} and \textit{Akkermansia muciniphila} in hundreds of human stool-derived \textit{in vitro} microbial communities, showed that machine learning models, including random forest, linear regression/logistic regression, and neural ODE can predict not only the binary colonization outcome but also the final abundance of the invading species~\cite{wu2024data}.

 Fecal microbiota transplantation (FMT) has shown a high success rate for the treatment of recurrent \textit{Clostridioides difficile} infection (rCDI).
 However, the mechanisms and dynamics dictating which donor microbiomes can engraft in the recipient are poorly understood.
 Traditional machine learning models, e.g., random forest, have been applied to predict the post-FMT bacterial species engraftment~\cite{ianiro_variability_2022}.
 We expect that, given high-quality training data, deep learning methods can also be used to predict species engraftment and outperform traditional machine learning methods.